Bathurst Manor: Arts

 Several works from the collection of the Koffler Centre of the Arts was housed at the BJCC's Koffler Gallery but now moved to their new home downtown at Artscape Youngplace.
 The centre also provided visual arts studios, music and dance schools, and the Leah Posluns Theatre which was then a 444-seat facility offering opera, theatre, dance, music and other cultural events.
 The Jewish Book Fair is held at the Centre annually.

 Much of David Bezmozgis's 2004 short story collection Natasha and Other Stories takes place in the general vicinity of the Bathurst Manor in the late 1980s.
-In one story, "Roman Berman - Massage Therapist", the title character takes an office in the medical building at Bathurst Manor Plaza, which is still standing and in use.
+In one story, "Roman Berman - Massage Therapist", the title character takes an office in the medical building at Bathurst Manor Plaza, which was torn down in 2017 and is slated for redevelopment into town homes.
 Bezmozgis's narrator refers to the plaza as "Sunnybrook Plaza", after its anchor store at the time.
 Author Stuart Ross, who grew up in Bathurst Manor, set most of his 2011 novel, Snowball, Dragonfly, Jew (ECW Press), in Bathurst Manor.
 The book centres on the fictional assassination of a neo-Nazi in Bathurst Manor Plaza.
 References are made to many streets in Bathurst Manor, as well as stores in the plaza.

 Retail

-The major strip mall, Sheppard Plaza, is located at the intersection of Sheppard Avenue and Bathurst Street, and includes a Shoppers Drug Mart, TD Canada Trust, Bank of Montreal, Scotiabank, Metro supermarket.
-The store was formerly a Dominion, and before that a Miracle Food Mart, and originally a Steinberg's.
-Before that, it was a Grand Union.
+The major strip mall, Sheppard Plaza, is located at the intersection of Sheppard Avenue and Bathurst Street.

 There was also a smaller Bathurst Manor Plaza shopping centre at the intersection of Wilmington and Overbrook.
-It had been in decline since the early 1990s since the closure of its anchor Sunnybrook produce store.
-It also featured a King David kosher pizzeria and The Bagel Nook coffee shop.
-These two stores shared a building that previously housed a Pioneer gas station, originally a Shell station, which closed in the late 1990s.
-The plaza formally closed on July 31, 2016, and is slated for eventual redevelopment, with no given timeframe.